apocalyptech/minecraftxray/README.txt

 Beta 1.9-pre5, slimes would spawn only under y=16, whereas from that point on, slimes will spawn under y=40.
 X-Ray will highlight up to y=40 for all maps.

+A sphere with mostly-arbitrary radius can be drawn on the map, which might be helpful for planning out mob grinders or the like.
+To toggle the sphere on or off, use the forward slash key - it will default to centering around the current camera position the first time, but remain at that point until overridden.
+To set a new sphere center, use the semicolon key.
+The sphere will start out with a radius of 24.
+You can increase or decrease the radius in 8-block increments using "comma" and "period," within the bounds of 8 blocks and 128 blocks.
+The sphere itself will be a bluish tone, and the center will be marked with a small reddish sphere.

 The rendering information popup can be toggled with "R" and is on by default.
 This will let you know what these various settings are set to.